Pineapple Ice Buckets – Freddotherm – Turnwald

-The BJB company was founded in 1867 and started with petroleum lighting.
+Founded in 1867, the BJB company started with petroleum lighting.
 The company still exists.
-Today they produce LED lamps, terminal blocks and connectors, lamp holders for conventional lighting and switches.
+Today they produce LED lamps, terminal blocks and connectors.
+Also lamp holders for conventional lighting and switches.
 They are active in the whole world.
 BJB GmbH & Co.
 KG is located on Werler Strasse 1, 59755, Arnsberg, Germany.

-Pineapples like this one are made as an ice bucket.
-They were sold under several names but all made the same, with small differences as you can see on the left.
+Pineapples such as this model are made as an ice bucket.
+They were sold under several brand names but all made the same.
+Some with small differences, as you can see.
 The buckets are the same, but they have many or a few leaves and are also made in gold and dark gold colour.

-Pineapple ice buckets exist with a label inside of Freddotherm from Switserland.
-Labels exist with Turnwald from Idar-Oberstein in Germany on it.
+Pineapple ice buckets exist with a label inside of Freddotherm from Switzerland.
+Labels exist with Turnwald from Idar-Oberstein in Germany pressed in it.
 Others are labeled Freddotherm by Turnwald.
 Also: The Turnwald Collection International and labels exist with Michel Dartois from Paris, France.
 The label of Michel Dartois is on the bottom of the ice bucket, all the others are inside.
 Many are sold without a label.
 In all probability they were all made by the Turnwald/Freddotherm company.

 Other pineapples were made by the famous Italian company Mauro Manetti from Florence.
 They were made in a silver plated and/or gilded pewter alloy.
 They all have the name (M\M mod. ris.
 Made in Italy) cast on the bottom in the metal.
-Sometimes a plastic label is still attached.
+Sometimes a plastic label is still attached on a cord.
 Mauro Manetti also produced a table lamp.
 The Mauro Manetti company no longer exists.

-Many other companies made (plastic) pineapples.
-Today new pineapples are for sale in design shops and online.
+Many other companies made (plastic) pineapples in the 60s, 70s and 80s.
+Today new pineapples are for sale in design shops and in online shops.